Responsive Nonprofit Moves Management

 Now what?

-You need a stewardship plan.
-What are the steps in your major donor’s journey after they make a gift?
 You should consider this as carefully as any other phase.
 The way you thank, recognize, and appreciate donors is as important as leading them to the gift.

-Your stewardship strategy is about more than “when do we put someone’s name on a plaque vs. in an event program?”
-It’s about gratitude.
+Your stewardship strategy is more than โ€œWhen do we put someone’s name on a plaque vs. in an event program?โ€ It’s about gratitude.
 It’s an opportunity to celebrate your donors and what they’ve helped make possible.
-So think about where the plaque goes, but even more, think about how you can convey your overwhelming thanks.
+So think about where the plaque goes, but even more, think about how to convey your overwhelming gratitude.

-Reporting: How often will you update them on the impact of their gift?
+How often will you update them on the impact of their gift?

-Recognition: How will you celebrate them within your organization and community?
+How will you celebrate them within your organization and community?

-Appreciation: How will you continue to express gratitude after the initial thanks?
+How will you continue to express gratitude after the initial thanks?

-Some gifts will be so large and final that the donor is into “perpetual stewardship,” ie. you will keep thanking and appreciating them without asking for anything else, ever.
-They have made their ultimate best gift, and your job is to celebrate it, and them, for the rest of their lives.
-With busy schedules and no goal to work towards, it’s easy to let “perpetual stewardship” turn into “send a Christmas card and never quite get around to calling” if you don’t make a plan.
+Some gifts will be so large and final that it puts the donor into โ€œperpetual stewardshipโ€ (i.e., you will keep thanking and appreciating them) without asking for anything else, ever.
+They have made their ultimate gift, and your job is to celebrate the donor and their generosity for the rest of their lives.

 Using Your Nonprofit CRM for Moves Management

-A responsive nonprofit CRM can help you keep track of each donor as they move through their journey.
+A responsive nonprofit CRM like Virtuous can help you keep track of each donor as they move through their journey.
 Your CRM can record donors’ signals and trigger workflows, tasks, and next best steps, prompting you and your team to take action.

-Without a CRM and marketing automation, it would be hard to know that a prospective major donor was visiting a particular section of your website or watching a video about your cause.
+Without a CRM and marketing automation tool, knowing that a prospective major donor was visiting a particular section of your website or watching a video about your cause would be hard.
 It would be difficult to track their engagement across your organization and your channels.
-In this case, you can still do a lot of the traditional “moves,” but without data, it’s hard to be personal and relevant.
+In this case, you can still do a lot of the traditional โ€œmoves,โ€ but without data, it’s hard to be personal and relevant.

-Your nonprofit CRM allows you to easily record all of a major donor’s signals and interactions, not just the ones that happen with you.
+Your nonprofit CRM allows you to easily record a major donor’s signals and interactions, not just the ones that happen with you.
 A 360-degree view of your donor data means that you won’t miss important details, like that your major donor is also a volunteer or that they always take your calls but never open your emails.

-You can also use your responsive nonprofit CRM to track where donors are in the major gift pipeline, help target solicitation amounts, and create accurate forecasts.
+You can also use your CRM to track where donors are in the major gift pipeline, help target solicitation amounts, and create accurate forecasts.
 Bringing data into every step of your moves management process can help increase your confidence in your moves and asks while creating the most relevant and meaningful journey for the donor.

-Virtuous makes this easy with a Kanban-style drag-and-drop board, The Pipeline.
+Virtuous makes this easy with a Kanban-style drag-and-drop board: The Gift Ask Pipeline.
 It provides a high-level view of asks your team has made and plans to make.
 You can move gift opportunities through your customized pipeline, never missing the potential to make a move.
-It’s a simple way to track your moves management program in detail while always keeping an eye on the big picture.
-Within the system, individual staff members can create their own dashboards to focus solely on “their” donors and progress.

 Moves Management: Responsive Fundraising for Major Donors